juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** In the Book Listing App I changed the Book Class, replace the "String image" with "Bitmap image", that way each book stores the image parsed from the jsonResponse image url.
 So I have to modify a bit the Adapter class, the list_item_layout xml and the QueryUtils class.

 **Thoughts:** I know the way I changed the app in order to display images from the JSON response was not the best, because I believe the images are loaded in the Main Thread when it should be in the Background Thread, but I did not use an external library and it was what I intended, for now it should be good since it does not store too many images.

+## Day 48: September 1, 2018
+**Today's Progress:** Worked on a personal project that is going to use the Instagram API, it is not going to be shared since I want to publish it on the Play Store, I did some designs and I hope I start it when I finish the last course of Android Basics.

+**Thoughts:** It is a simple project, not very innovative but it is a good point of start to gain experience publishing apps.

+## Day 49: September 2, 2018
+**Today's Progress:** The design of the News App is finished, created the Story Class and the Story List Item xml that shows the title, date, section, author of the story.
+Tested the layouts and the Story class by adding two Stories to a List<Story> and show them using a ListView and a Custom Adapter.

+**Thoughts:** Now it is time to fetch the data from the internet, because all the information tested was already there in the project.